-Although the 2008-2009 data illustrating tremendous growth in financial aid recipients is somewhat reassuring, we are still in need of a more permanent position.
+Although the 2008-2009 and 2009-2010 data illustrating tremendous growth in financial aid recipients is somewhat reassuring, we are still in need of a more permanent position.
 Part of this increased success may be the result of the hiring of a Gear Up Assistant coordinator who has been helping to relieve some of the duties required by EOC at Molokai High School.
-Gear Up has been providing increased services to the young adults which has freed up the EOC counselor to work more hours at the education center.
-With a continuous decrease in federal Gear Up funding it is anticipated that by fiscal year 2010-2011 we will no longer be able to hire a staff member using the grant funds, putting additional burden back on the EOC counselor.
-Another thing to consider is that the EOC counselor who was responsible for this dramatic increase in recipients is no longer a staff member and left the position for a more promising employment opportunity.
+Gear Up has been providing services to the young adults which has freed up the EOC counselor to work more hours at the education center.
+With a continuous decrease in federal Gear Up funding, it is anticipated that by fiscal year 2011-2012 we will no longer be able to hire a staff member using the grant funds, putting additional burden back on the EOC counselor.
+Another factor to consider is that there were two different EOC counselors in place during the 2008-2009 and the 2009-2010 academic year that were responsible for the dramatic increases and both are no longer staff members because they left the position for more promising employment opportunities.

-This compelling data has led the Molokai Program to believe that there is an immediate need to institutionalize a financial aid position using general funds.
+This compelling data has led the Molokai Program to believe that there is an immediate need to institutionalize a 1.0 FTE Financial Aid position using general funds.
 With the fluctuation in commitment from federally funded programs, it is extremely important that we have a secure position available to service students on Molokai.
 Since financial aid plays such an integral role in a student's ability to attend college, we find the creation of this position of utmost importance.